skylander86/lambda-text-extractor/README.md

 # text-extractor

-Python wrapper app to extract text from various binary formats.
+A Python app that works with the AWS Lambda architecture to extract text from common binary document formats.

+Currently, it supports:

+- "Text" PDF files (using [pdftotext](http://www.foolabs.com/xpdf/download.html))
+- Microsoft Word 2, 6, 7, 97, 2000, 2002 and 2003 (using [Antiword](http://www.winfield.demon.nl/))
+- Rich Text Format (using [UnRTF](https://www.gnu.org/software/unrtf/))

 ## Deploying on AWS Lambda